 Conditions that can increase algae growth are:

 - Prolonged light exposure – More than 10 hours of light can cause excessive algae growth.

-- Excess food and fish waste – Algae will feed on ammonia, nitrate, and phosphates created by rotting food and fish waste.
+- Excess food and fish waste – Algae feeds on ammonia, nitrate, and phosphates created by rotting food and fish waste.

 - Warmth – Extra hours of daylight often come with warmer temperatures.
 Because algae is a plant, the increase in light and warmer temperatures aid photosynthesis, the method that aids plant growth and promotes algae blooms to occur.

-- Poor water circulation – A weak filtration system will cause your fish tank to become stagnant, which will help algae to bloom.
-Poor filtration will also allow water conditions to drop, creating the perfect environment for algae to grow.
+- Poor water circulation – A weak filtration system can cause your fish tank to become stagnant, which helps algae to bloom.
+Poor filtration also allows water conditions to drop, creating the perfect environment for algae to grow.